Multi-Family Properties & Commercial Establishments

 Every Saturday, 8am-4pm at 5601 W. Hallandale Beach Blvd, West Park, FL.
 Proof of residency in the City of Hollywood is required.
 For a full list of accepted materials and more information, click the link above.

-3 Steps to Implementing your Successful Recycling Program
+3 Steps to implementing your successful Recycling Program

 Steps to Securing a Recycling Hauler:

-- Find the best hauler for you-Ask your neighbors and other businesses and/or multi-family properties about their hauler's service and prices
+- Find the best hauler for you.
+Ask your neighbors and other businesses and/or multi-family properties about their hauler's service and prices

+Once established, plan to monitor your recycling program’s performance monthly.
+Monitoring your program from the start will help you identify and correct problems and track whether your recycling goals are being met.
 Share your challenges and progress with employees, staff, and tenants and work with them on program improvements or modifications.
-You can post recycling totals, establish waste reduction goals, and even reward tenants or staff who are recycling correctly and opting to reuse or reduce materials, like using reusable water bottles, shopping bags, etc.
+You can post recycling totals, establish waste reduction goals, and even reward tenants or staff who are recycling correctly and opting to reuse or reduce materials, like using reusable water bottles, shopping bags, etc. Consider the following:

-Do you need more recycling containers?
+- Do you need more recycling containers?

-Are there enough custodial/volunteer personnel?
+- Are there enough custodial/volunteer personnel?

-Are your participants sorting the recyclable materials correctly?
+- Are your participants sorting the recyclable materials correctly?